Feyisayo/woocommerce-globalpay/readme.txt

 3. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
 4. Activate the plugin from the Plugins menu within the WordPress admin.
-5. __Configure your permalink settings:__ Make sure you are NOT using Wordpress' default permalink setting otherwise user re-direction from GlobalPay's website will NOT work.
+5. __Configure your permalink settings:__ Make sure you are __NOT__ using Wordpress' default permalink setting otherwise user re-direction from GlobalPay's website will __NOT work__.
 You can configure your permalink settings on the admin end by going to Settings -> Permalinks and ensure that the option selected is NOT the default.
 6. __Configure your merchant credentials:__ WooCommerce -> Settings -> Payment Gateways -> GlobalPay to configure the merchant credentials (either live or demo) for GlobalPay
 7. __Return URL:__ GlobalPay will require that you specify a URL on your site that your users will be redirected to after attempting to pay on GlobalPay.
 Use the following URL based on your website: __YOURSITE.COM/globalpay-transaction-response__
+8. __Template Override:__ In the case of a __failed__ payment attempt, when the user is redirected to your site from GlobalPay Woocommerce displays the text 'Unfortunately your order cannot be processed as the originating bank/merchant has declined your transaction.'
+This text can be misleading.
+To remove it, an override has been included with WooCommerce GlobalPay.
+Go to woocommerce-globalpay/resources, copy the woocommerce folder and paste it in the folder of your current theme.

 == Frequently Asked Questions ==
 = How do I get a GlobalPay Merchant ID? =